Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 • Open, relaxed mouth

-• Play bow behavior
+• Play bow behaviour

 • Ears in neutral position